The University of Wisconsin–Madison Optimizes Charging Station Locations

 The Challenge: Plan EV Infrastructure for Campus Fleet

 To meet sustainability needs, the University of Wisconsin–Madison expressed a desire to improve the adoption of electric vehicles.
 A large hurdle in the path to electrifying a fleet is installing the correct charging infrastructure.
 The number of charging stations, as well as their locations, need to be thoroughly planned to optimize efficiency and reduce the total number of installations needed.
-The sprawling campus at the University of Wisconsin–Madison is nearly 1,000 acres, so planning adequate EV charging infrastructure would require accurate EV analytics.
+The sprawling campus at the University of Wisconsin–Madison is nearly 1,000 acres, so planning optimized EV charging station infrastructure would require accurate EV analytics.

 Our Solution: Track Vehicle Usage with ezIO